zk90/jekyll-1/lessons/mac-installation.md

 ### Interacting with a Python shell

-Another way to interact with an interpreter is to use what is known as a shell.
+Another way to interact with an interpreter is to use what is known as a *shell*.
 You can type in a statement and press the Enter key, and the shell will respond to your command.
 Using a shell is a great way to test statements to make sure that they do what you think they should.
 This is done slightly differently on Mac, Linux and Windows.